NAIROBI BRITISH AND INDIAN MEMORIAL

 The Memorial is built into one of the walls of Nairobi South Cemetery.
 The cemetery is located 3 kilometres south-east of the city centre on Uhuru Highway, leading from the airport to Nairobi town centre.
 Coming from the airport, the cemetery is found directly beside the road on the left, adjacent to the Banyala roundabout.
 This is the first roundabout after the Nyayo National Station.
 The wide dirt road leading to the cemetery entrance is marked by a CWGC direction sign.

-The outbreak of War was not expected by either side in East Africa, and a considerable proportion of the King`s African Rifles, the only standing British military force, was engaged in operations in Jubaland at the time; but the military authorities in German East Africa had already decided in favour of an attack on the Uganda Railway when the time should come.
+(References to place names and military units are those in use at the time of the First World War) The outbreak of War was not expected by either side in East Africa, and a considerable proportion of the King`s African Rifles, the only standing British military force, was engaged in operations in Jubaland at the time; but the military authorities in German East Africa had already decided in favour of an attack on the Uganda Railway when the time should come.
 The railway ran, throughout its length, within a hundred miles of the frontier, and in places it was considerably nearer.
-The German force numbered about 5000 indigenous soldiers officered by a small number of Germans.
+The German force numbered about 5000 indigenous soldiers and a small number of German officers.
 In pursuance of the German plan of campaign, Taveta, and inland town between the frontier and the railway, was seized on the 15th August, and a number of raids, not only on the East African Protectorate but also on Uganda, Nyasaland the Belgian Congo and Northern Rhodesia, were carried out.
 A Belgian steamer was sunk on Lake Tanganyika, and the Germans obtained control of the Lake.
 The British authorities on the other hand controlled the sea and Lakes Nyasa and Victoria.
 The King`s African Rifles were summoned back and small Volunteer and Arab forces were raised; the 29th Punjabis, the first contingent of Indian Expeditionary Force "B" arrived at Mombasa at the end of August.
 A little later the 2nd Rhodesia Regiment and the 25th Royal Fusiliers were added to the forces available.
 Attempts were made to occupy positions in German East Africa.
 The attacks on the harbour of Tanganyika and the inland town of Longido, both made at the beginning of November 1914, were unsuccessful, and a small Indian force which occupied Jasin (on the coast of the Indian Ocean immediately South of the frontier) was besieged and captured.

 The year 1915 passed without any serious engagement, and neither side obtained any considerable advantage, but early in 1916 the conduct of the campaign passed to the South African Government, and the British troops were strongly reinforced from South Africa.
 The general plan already adopted was confirmed: British forces were to invade German East Africa from the North, from Uganda and from Rhodesia, while the Belgians were to advance across Lake Tanganyika and the Portuguese, who entered the War in March 1916, were to close the Southern border of the German territory.
 Meanwhile British control of Lake Tanganyika had been obtained by two vessels carried overland from Cape Town and launched on the Lake.